 The automatic CPT code descriptors, which appear when a CPT code is entered, are the copyright of the American Medical Association (AMA).
 A CPT code frequency field is included so that a CPT code may be entered once with the number of times the procedure was performed (e.g. X2, X3, etc. for multiple skin grafting procedures) during that case.
 Cases will be automatically designated as Major, Minor, or non-Plastic Surgery based on CPT codes when entered in the Clinical Case Log Program.
 50 Major Cases are required to finalize.
+A maximum of three cases per patient will count toward the 50-case minimum.

-13. Case classification fields.
+14. Case classification fields.
 The Anatomy Classification relates to the anatomical location of the procedure.
 The Category Classification relates to the nature or origin of the defect.
 Pick one option in each column for every CPT code listed.
 The options include: